-The application fee is payable by credit card online when you apply.
+The non-refundable application fee is payable by credit card when you apply online.
 You will be prompted for payment information after pressing the “Submit Application” button.
 If you wish to pay by means other than a credit card, you must send an email to firstname.lastname@example.org at least one week before you intend to submit your online application.
-College seniors with US citizenship, graduating from a U.S. institution and active U.S. military personnel may request an application fee waiver by emailing email@example.com prior to submitting their application.
-Please include your school name, graduation date, and the email address used to create the application.
-The application fee is non-refundable.

 Submission of Your Online Application

 The online application is due at 3 p.m.
-Eastern Time on the deadline dates.
+Eastern Time on the deadline.
 You may complete and submit the online application at any time before the deadline.
-Save your work before moving to the next page and print a copy for your own records.
+Save your work frequently, and print a copy for your own records.

 Interviews are by invitation only.
-Our goal is to interview all candidates accepted into our programs.
+All candidates accepted into our program will be interviewed in person.
 An invitation to interview thus signals that your application has reached an advanced stage of consideration, but does not guarantee admission.

-Candidates will be invited to interviews by email, up until the decision deadlines.
+Candidates will be invited to interview by email at any time up until the decision deadline.
 Decisions will be released early for some candidates who will be denied admission without an interview.
+We conduct interviews in person.
 Interviews will be conducted at MIT Sloan and in several key regions around the globe.
-Please indicate on the application the preferred location for your interview; in some cases, we may conduct interviews by telephone.
-Please note that interviews are conducted on weekdays and during business hours.
+Please indicate on the application the preferred location for your interview.
+Generally, interviews are conducted on weekdays and during business hours.